 I don’t know if my parents intentionally tweaked baba’s Russian beef stew recipe or if they were just doing their own thing.
 So many culinary cultures have beef, potato and carrot stews.
 What makes this quintessentially Russian is the inclusion of gherkins or dill pickles and pickle brine, along with fresh dill and sour cream.

 If you enjoy my traditional beef stew, do try my authentic beef Stroganoff recipe.
-I’m convinced that Stroganoff evolved from this stew and wasn’t introduced by a French chef.
+I’m convinced that Stroganoff evolved from this stew and was not introduced by a French chef.
+Also check out our collection of our best stew recipes for more hearty winter warmers.
 Now I’ve just got a few tips for you to making this traditional Russian beef stew recipe.

 Tips for Making this Traditional Russian Stew Recipe for Solyanka